chrisnoonan98675/site/xl-release/how-to/migrate-to-7.5.0.markdown

       }
     }

-You can copy the relevant section of the `conf/xl-release.conf` file of the target XL Release 7.5.0.
-Make sure to use an **unencrypted** password.

-The migrator application contains only JDBC drivers for the `H2` database.
+The migrator application contains only JDBC drivers for the embedded databases, Derby and H2.
 If you migrate to another database, you must include the JDBC driver jar file inside the `lib` folder of the migration tool.

+!!!
+Driver versions and links !!!

-You can set the page size used to fetch releases from the JCR repository or the archiving repository using the following configuration snippet:
+You can set the page size used to fetch releases from the JCR repository using the following configuration snippet:

     xl {
+      database {
+        ...
+      }
       migrator {
         pageSize = 100 # page size when fetching JCR or archived releases }